 Errors.

-The Party Lotteries shall not be responsible to a prize claimant for Plays redeemed in error by a selling agent or retailer.
+The MUSL and Party Lotteries shall not be responsible to a prize claimant for Plays redeemed in error by an agent, retailer or lottery retail agent.

-Winners are determined by the numbers drawn and certified by the independent auditor responsible for auditing the draw.
+Winners are determined by the numbers drawn and certified by the independent auditor responsible for auditing the Lotto America Drawings.
 MUSL and the Party Lotteries are not responsible for winning numbers reported in error.

 Section 9.0 – Ineligible Players